ACoAs MANIPULATING Self & Others (Part 3c)

 — obeying Toxic Rules “I am unlovable” / “I’m too much trouble” / “Don’t have needs”….

-— living in deprivation, trying to get others to meet your needs
+— live in deprivation, trying to get others to meet your needs

 c.
-Fake humility – hiding the compulsion to dominate – by being the servant, helper, assistant, perhaps to serve a ‘higher cause’…. while controlling things from the wings
+Fake humility – hiding the compulsion to dominate – by being the servant, helper, assistant, serving a ‘higher cause’…. while controlling things from the wings

 Constantly trying to be or do whatever others want, or what you think they need/want, going above & beyond what’s called for or expected.
 Make yourself indispensable so they’ll approve of you & never ‘go way‘

-Put a burden on others to be the ‘good parents’ you never had, BY:
+Burden others to be the ‘good parents’ you never had, YOU:victim

-• dismissing your own ‘voice’ & not taking up enough spacevictim
+• dismiss your own ‘voice’ & not taking up enough space

-• talk in indirect or convoluted ways, instead of declarative statements
+• talk in convoluted or indirect ways, instead of declarative statements

 COMBINED Manipulation of Self & Others

-Taking on the Scapegoat Role as a child (NOT the same as being scapegoated by the family).
-It’s the child’s attempt to spare the obvious narcissist / addict their pain, by taking it on & acting it out for them – assuming this will alleviate the heaviness it can feel in others.
+It’s the child’s attempt to spare the obvious narcissist / addict their pain, by acting it out for them – assuming this will alleviate the heaviness & suffering it can feel in others.

-It’s a way the child denies admitting that the abandoning adults are as sick as they are & not willing to change
+It’s a way the child tries to show their love, & to deny admitting that the abandoning adults are as sick as they are but not willing to change

 On one level this Role is genuinely taken on in the name of love, but at a deeper level it’s about the fear of losing connection, the ultimate childhood terror.